-"This is the law of the burnt-offering... and [he shall] remove the ashes to the outside of the camp, to a clean place."
+"He shall remove his garments and he shall wear the garments, and he shall remove the ashes to the outside of the camp, to a pure place."
 (6:4)

 An aspiring young Torah scholar came to the holy Steipler Gaon, R' Yaakov Yisrael Kanievski zt'l, with a problem.
 The young man felt that his particular predicament was impeding his spiritual growth and surely a man like the Steipler, who persevered in his Torah studies in the face of life-threatening problems when he was a young man back in Russia, could relate to his.